Who Is God Really, and How Do We Find Out?

 Power: God's signs and wonders work power beyond all of creation's powers (Heb 2:1-4, 1 Cor 1:18-2:5).

-Revelation: Knowing God is God's gracious gift, so theology relies on special (though also 'general' natural) revelation.
+Revelation: Knowing God is God's gracious gift, so theology relies on special (along with some 'general' natural) revelation.

-The Name (YHWH): God is personal, so knowledge of God is 'I-thou' interpersonal knowledge, rather than just knowing about God.
+The Name (YHWH): God is personal, so knowledge of God is 'I-thou' interpersonal knowledge.

 Goodness: What God does is deliver, justify, reconcile, include, heal, refine, mature, and sanctify; so proper theology honors, reflects, and pursues wisdom, love, and hope.